 Biosecurity risk is managed in many steps along the import pathway.
-The following diagram provides an overview of the systems approach for the export of Zantedeschia tubers to Australia from any exporting country.
-A number of practices undertaken prior to planting, during crop production and post-harvest, contribute to mitigating pest and disease risks.
+The following diagram provides an overview of the systems approach for the export of Zantedeschia tubers to Australia from New Zealand.
+A number of practices undertaken prior to planting, during crop production and postharvest, contribute to mitigating pest and disease risks.
 The pre-export phytosanitary inspection and treatment all reduce the risks even further.
 The on-arrival verification inspection is the final step prior to release of the consignment, providing assurance of the import pathway.